 Early Notables of the MacLamb family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early MacLamb Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early MacLamb Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacLamb family to Ireland

 Some of the MacLamb family moved to Ireland, but this topic is not covered in this excerpt.